 Blending History and Lore with Porcelain Accessories

 Since the development of porcelain more than 4,000 years ago, humankind has developed a multitude of ways to fabricate items borne from the versatile material.
 It can be shaped by hand, formed in a press, poured into a mold or extruded from a die.
-This versatility means that porcelain can perform a number of functions and be manipulated into almost limitless shapes: decorative figurines, beautiful yet utilitarian plates, bowls, jars and other containers.
+This versatility means that porcelain can perform many functions and be manipulated into almost limitless shapes: decorative figurines, beautiful yet utilitarian plates, bowls, jars, and other porcelain accessories.
 This material is porous when formed, yet becomes watertight when glazed and fired in a kiln.

-The apothecary was the precursor to our modern day pharmacist.
+The apothecary was the precursor to our modern-day pharmacist.
 Since the medicinal knowledge of the Middle Ages and Renaissance consisted mostly of herb lore, the apothecary’s shop was probably the most fragrant place in town.
-All of the lidded porcelain jars and stoppered porcelain apothecary bottles in the shop each held different components, which were mixed together according to the prescription to address each patient’s individual ailment.
+All of the lidded porcelain jars and stoppered porcelain apothecary bottles in the shop each held different components, which were mixed according to the prescription to address each patient’s ailment.

 Ingredients as innocuous as chamomile for stomach upsets and sleeplessness, rosemary for relieving congestion and white willow bark, which contains salicylic acid (think aspirin) sat on shelves alongside more dangerous substances, including foxglove for constipation, quinine for lowering blood pressure and mandrake used as an anesthetic.
 The apothecary would grind the ingredients using a mortar and pestle and combine them into powders, potions or salves for the patient.